 Any time I had an argument with my partner I couldn’t can’t wait to open that tub of ice-cream.
 Positive and negative emotions, are known to cause people to eat more.
 If you’re stressed or having problems talk to a friend or relative.

-Better still, go for walk and burn a few calories.
-Anything is better than raiding the fridge which of course does’s solve anything, and will definitely make you feel even worse after.
-If you feel guilt or shame after eating this may be a sign emotional hunger.
+Better still, I went for walk and burned a few calories.
+Anything is better than raiding that fridge which of course does’s solve anything, and will definitely make you feel even worse after.
+When I felt guilt or shame after eating, this was a sign of emotional hunger.

 Eating Extremely Large Portions

 I used to call it ‘pigging out’ and loved eating at buffets.
-This will store all those extra calories as fat and slow down your metabolism (converting what you eat and drink into energy.
-Frequent overeating may indicate a binge eating disorder (BED) in which case you may need to work with your doctor or dietitian.
+This will store all those extra calories as fat and slow down my metabolism (converting what I ate and drink into energy).
+Frequent overeating may indicate a binge eating disorder (BED) in which case I may need to work with a doctor or dietitian.

-Eat your food slowly and use smaller plates and don’t forget to watch your portions at restaurants.
-Avoid the buffets and choose the healthier, food options on the menu.
-Sometimes I do miss those buffets and there is one time I will break this – for one day every I will break this and enjoy – my Christmas buffet.
+To solve this I ate m food slowly and used smaller plates.
+I especially took more care to watch my portions at restaurants.
+I avoided the buffets and choose the healthier, food options on the menu. let’s be honest, I do miss those buffets and now and then I may break my healthy diet – a Christmas buffet perhaps.
 One day a year can’t be bad!

 My 5 Bad Eating Habits – Conclusion

-Remember, it’s not just about what you eat but the quantity you eat.
-The best diet which worked for me was actually quite simple.
-I eat Keto foods combined with intermittent fasting.
-This solved all the above bad eating habits; reducing my blood sugar, clearing diabetes, losing lots of weight and getting back in the gym!
+I truly believe it’s not just about what I ate but the quantity I consumed.
+The only diet which worked well for me was actually quite simple.
+I eat Ketogenic food combined with intermittent fasting.
+This solved all the above bad eating habits; reducing my blood sugar, clearing diabetes, losing tons of weight and getting back in the gym!
 It’s never too late for a healthy Laird’s Lifestyle!